Leica D-LUX Typ 109 vs Pentax 645Z

 Studio photographers will appreciate that the Pentax 645Z (unlike the D-LUX Typ 109) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 645Z is a recent model that features in the current product line-up of Pentax.
-In contrast, the D-LUX Typ 109 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D-LUX Typ 109 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D-LUX Typ 109 was succeeded by the Leica D-LUX 7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Pentax websites.
+Further information on the features and operation of the D-LUX Typ 109 and 645Z can be found, respectively, in the Leica D-LUX Typ 109 Manual (free pdf) or the online Pentax 645Z Manual.

 So what conclusions can be drawn?
 Is the Leica D-LUX Typ 109 better than the Pentax 645Z or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.